tdekler/clouddocs/gpu-visualization.markdown

 ![Remote interactive visualization](images/gpu/rvs_cloud.png)

+## Linux or Windows ##
+Remote Visualization is available for both linux and windows.The first part of this guide will cover general remote visualization and linux setup, the second part will cover the windows case.

 ## Getting access

 By default, you will not have access to the GPU nodes of the HPC Cloud.
 In order to get this, please send an e-mail to [helpdesk@surfsara.nl](mailto:helpdesk@surfsara.nl).